-Benjamin Moss is a PhD candidate working in the group of Prof. James Durrant.
+Benjamin Moss is a research associate working in the group of Prof. James Durrant.
 He completed a BSc Hons (1st class) from the University of Edinburgh in 2014 followed by a MRes in green chemistry (Distinction) in 2015.
-In 2016 he began a PhD working in collaboration with the Domen group (Univ.
+In 2020 he completed a PhD in the Durrant group working in collaboration with the Domen group (Univ.
 Tokyo) studying the photoelectrochemistry and electronic structure of materials in Z-scheme water splitting devices.

 Ben is particularly interested in the relationship between the band structure of semiconductors and their operando properties, as well as the development and study of new in situ and operando techniques to capable of probing the fundamental properties of semiconducting materials.

 A full list of publications can be found here: